e-ManueI/README/README.md

 ## <b>Whoami? 🙃</b>

-I am Emmanuel, a seasoned professional with a focus on application development and data science as a specialized subset.
-Proficient in Python, I excel in crafting dynamic and interactive web applications using frameworks.
-In the realm of data science, I bring a wealth of experience in collecting, cleaning, and analyzing complex datasets, leveraging statistical analysis and data mining techniques to discover valuable insights.
-My skills extend to creating data reports, interactive dashboards, and predictive models.
-This unique combination of web development and data science expertise allows me to deliver innovative solutions that drive success and empower organizations with data-driven insights.
+I am Emmanuel, A versatile Software Developer skilled in UI/UX design, full-stack development, and mobile app creation using Android and Flutter.
+Proficient in backend technologies like Django, Next.js, and Spring Boot, with experience in data science, machine learning, and automation.
+Adept at building scalable, high-performance software, and collaborating in Agile environments to deliver robust solutions.

 ## <b>What I am good at!/Skills 🧙🏼‍♂️</b>
 <ul>